 IPL 210: Intro to Leadership Theory and Practice (210 example syllabus)

-Foundation course for Social Responsibility and Leadership Development minor.
+Foundation course for Social Responsibility and Leadership Development minor – This minor is currently unavailable to students.
 This course is an interactive, dynamic theory to practice course focused on learning leadership knowledge, skills and values.
 Course includes literature, theory and leadership experiences designed to inspire, teach and engage students in the process of leadership learning.
 Students will learn leadership theory and come to understand their unique role in leadership on campus, in their academic discipline, in their community, within our larger society and global world.

 IPL 306: Working for Women (306 example syllabus)